rcarvalho/workless/README.md

 The heroku scaler works on the Aspen and Bamboo stacks while the heroku_cedar scaler only works on the new Cedar stack.

-To configure the number of workers in your environment file add the following:
+To configure the number of workers in your environment file add the following.
+The values below is the default scaling scheme.

 <pre>
 Delayed::Job.scaler.scale_info = {